gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

 <!-- TODO: Review this section, the Google-specifc wording was replaced with something more appropriate -->

-C++ is the language of Arduino libraries, and as a consequence, in which Kaleidoglyph was written in.
+C++ is the language of Arduino libraries, and as a consequence, in which Kaleidoscope was written in.
 As every C++ programmer knows, the language has many powerful features, but this power brings with it complexity, which in turn can make code more bug-prone and harder to read and maintain.

 The goal of this guide is to manage this complexity by describing in detail the dos and don'ts of writing C++ code.
 These rules exist to keep the code base manageable while still allowing coders to use C++ language features productively.